Diesel Engines Are an Essential Part of Transport and Industry – Here’s How They Work

 The higher efficiency of diesel engines comes about from the higher pressures that these engines create when combusting their fuels, compared to petrol.

-Because of these high pressures inside a diesel engine, they are built to be robust – meaning that they can be used in heavy-duty equipment, such as construction machinery and more.
+Because of these high pressures inside a diesel engine, they are built to be robust – meaning that they can be used in heavy-duty equipment, such as agricultural machinery and more.

 Negatives of diesel and gas oil